 Bird Haven Dam is owned, maintained, and operated by the Lord Fairfax Soil and Water Conservation District (District).
 The District has an easement on the land, which is owned by Bird Haven Lake LLC.
-Under Virginia law the landowner is also an owner of the dam.
-Bird Haven Dam is one of 104 dams owned by Soil and Water Conservation Districts in Virginia.
+Dam is one of 104 dams owned by Soil and Water Conservation Districts in Virginia.
 A few homes border the lake, and the lake and the surrounding area provide ground water recharge and a haven for wildlife.
 This earthen flood control dam was completed in 1972 at a cost of $297,721.
 It is 70 feet high by 601 feet long.
 The normal water surface elevation (the Normal Pool) is just below the top of the concrete riser located in the lake.
 The area of the Normal Pool is 16 acres and that of the watershed is 2,965 acres.

 In Virginia dams are classified in three categories: high hazard; moderate hazard; and low hazard.
 The area that would be under water in the event of a dam failure is called the Inundation Zone.
 Dams that have people living in the Inundation Zone are classified as high hazard dams.
 The Bird Haven Dam has always been a high hazard dam.
 Engineering studies in 2009 and 2010 resulted in maps that show the area of downstream flooding under various scenarios.
 There are approximately 200 homes, businesses or other buildings in the Inundation Zone; and there could be an estimated 1,400 people at risk, along with potential infrastructure disruption to utilities, 17 roads and an airport.
 At the time it was built, the dam met all safety standards.
 The District maintains a current Emergency Action Plan (EAP) that goes into operation if there is a risk of flooding or other problems at the dam.
 In cooperation with the State and Shenandoah County Emergency Services, the EAP is revised annually and regular drills and exercises are conducted to ensure that the plan is current.

-Funding for this rehabilitation will come from a bond issue authorized by the Virginia legislature.
-Bird Haven dam is among the first five on the list for improvement.
+Funding for this rehabilitation came from a bond issue authorized by the Virginia legislature.
+Bird Haven dam was among the first five on the list for improvement.
 DCR Design and Construction (DAC) selected Schnabel Dam Engineering, Inc., as the architect/engineer (A/E) for the project.
-Schnabel has completed the first stage of this project, in which alternatives were prepared for the “footprint” of the improvements.
+Schnabel completed the first stage of this project, in which alternatives were prepared for the “footprint” of the improvements.
 A public meeting was held in February 2012 at which representatives of Schnabel and DAC explained the alternatives and answered questions.
 The best alternative was chosen and Schnabel completed the design documents for the improvements to the dam.
-A hard copy can be reviewed at the District office, and an electronic copy on disk is available for a nominal charge.
+The design included a concrete emergency spillway to replace the original earthen spillway.
+A hard copy of the design documents can be reviewed at the District office.
 A final public informational meeting was held on September 24, 2013.

 Lord Fairfax Soil and Water Conservation District